It has been a busy year for the Department of Education Office for Civil Rights (OCR).

-Some of the most notable cases involving K–12 schools or colleges are publicized on the U.S. Department of Education website.
+Some of the most notable cases involving K–12 schools or colleges are publicized on the Department of Education website.
 There were 15 since Jan.
 10, and seven include anti-Semitism allegations.

-“That speaks to an incredibly high volume of concern in schools right now about how we ask our kids to learn, the conditions under which they are learning, and the fragility of the Civil Rights guarantee in the country,” Lhamon said during the event.
+“That speaks to an incredibly high volume of concern in schools right now about how we ask our kids to learn, the conditions under which they are learning, and the fragility of the civil rights guarantee in the country,” Lhamon said during the event.

 “We are trying to meet that incredibly high volume of need with nearly record low staffing in our office.”

-Lhamon said the spike in complaints is, in part, due to school leaders’ misunderstanding of Constitutional free speech protections.
+She said the spike in complaints is, in part, due to school leaders’ misunderstanding of Constitutional free speech protections.
 They often ignore escalating situations out of fear that any actions could violate someone’s First Amendment rights.

 “That means schools must take steps to evaluate whether rights are violated—if schools have noticed that they might be—and to take steps to make sure that no hostile environment persists.”

-OCR recently investigated 253 complaints of sexual harassment of San Diego public school students dating back to 2017.
+The OCR recently investigated 253 complaints of sexual harassment of San Diego public school students dating back to 2017.

 In one instance, school employees reported that no actions were taken against a middle school boy who allegedly had a history of groping other students “because he is special ed.”